cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 As we have seen earlier the `KafkaItemTransactionJob` extends our abstract `ItemTransactionJob` and implements the Kafka wiring logic to read the query and transactions streams and to write the outputs at the end.

-It expects the following parameters configured in our properties file:
+It expects the following parameters configured in our properties file (`config/job.properties`):
 ```
 kafka.bootstrap.servers=<your_broker_1>:9092,<your_broker_2>:9092,<your_broker_3>:9092
 kafka.group.id=flink